ntnhut/LeetSolve/docs/source/Priority_Queue/703_Kth_Largest_Element_in_a_Stream_int.md

 Finally, it returns the top element of the priority queue, which represents the kth largest element.
 This approach leverages the properties of a min-heap to efficiently track the kth largest element in the collection, resulting in an overall efficient solution.

 ### Complexity
-The time complexity of adding an element is `O(logN)`, where `N` is the number of elements in the priority queue.
-Finding the `k`-th largest element (after adding) is an `O(1)` operation, as you are directly accessing the top element of the priority queue.

 * Runtime: for the constructor, `O(N*logN)`, where `N = nums.length`.
 For the `add` method, `O(logN)`.
 * Extra space: `O(1)`.